Proudly Serving Students of All Abilities

 Beyond the classroom: Residential facilities

 Two residential facilities are located within the Johnston School District.
-ChildServe is a facility for children with multiple disabilities.
-The Youth Homes of Mid-America is a residential facility for young men ranging in ages from 11 to 18.
-Students from both facilities may receive educational services in our school system, either in classes on their campus or within a school building.
-These facilities bring students from all over the state to the district, creating an enriching environment for all learners.
+ChildServe is a facility for children PK-12 with multiple disabilities.
+Youth Home of Mid-America is a residential facility for young men ranging is ages from 11 to 18.
+Students from both facilities receive educational services in our school system, either in classes on their campus or within a school building.
+These facilities bring students from all over the state, creating an enriching environment for all learners.